tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/AddSensors/index.md

 ## Test a Sensor

-You can test if the Sensor works correctly in several ways.
+You can test whether the Sensor works correctly in several ways.

 1. Check whether the configuration is correct.

-    In terminal source ROS with the following line.
+    In terminal source ROS with the following line (only if you haven't done so already).

     ```
     source /opt/ros/humble/setup.bash